What is Semantics?

 Given all that, how does one get started?

 Well you can do it yourself.
-We’ve been working in this space for nearly ten years and have been observing clients take on a DIY approach, and while there have been some successes, in general we see people recapitulating many of the twists and turns that we have worked through over the last decade.
+We’ve been working in this space for more than twenty years and have been observing clients take on a DIY approach, and while there have been some successes, in general we see people recapitulating many of the twists and turns that we have worked through over the last decade.

 You can engage some of our competitors (contact us and we’d be happy to give you a list).
 But, let us warn you ahead of time: most of our competitors are selling products, and as such their “solutions” are going to favor the scope of the problem that their tools address.
 Nothing wrong with that, but you should know going in, that this is a likely bias.
 And, in our opinion, our competitors are just not as good at this as we are.
 Now it may come to pass that you need to go with one of our competitors (we are a relatively small shop and we can’t always handle all the requests we get) and if so, we wish you all the best…

 If you do decide that you’d like to engage us, we’d suggest a good place to get started would be with an Enterprise Ontology.
-If you’d like to get an idea, for your budgeting purposes, what this might entail, click here, and you’ll go through a process where we help you clarify a scope such that we can estimate from it.
-Don’t worry about being descended on by some over eager sales types, we don’t have any sales people.
-We recognize that these things have their own timetables and we will be answering questions and helping you decide what to do next.
+If you’d like to get an idea, for your budgeting purposes, what this might entail, click here to get in touch, and you’ll go through a process where we help you clarify a scope such that we can estimate from it.
+Don’t worry about being descended on by some over eager sales types, we recognize that these things have their own timetables and we will be answering questions and helping you decide what to do next.
 We recognize that these days “selling” is far less effective than helping clients do their own research and supporting your buying process.

 That said, there are three pretty predictable next steps: